-- Listen to weather warnings; take action to protect your property but don't risk your life. - Prepare an emergency kit for your home containing vital supplies for your family. - Avoid non-essential journeys and be aware of local road closures, school closures and disruption to public transport. - If travelling by car, let others know of your plans, take warm/waterproofed clothes, a sleeping bag, some hot drink and food. - Your business should be prepared for weather-related disruption, make sure you have a plan and have shared it with your staff, suppliers and other key stakeholders.
+- Listen to weather warnings; take action to protect your property but don't risk your life. - Prepare an emergency kit for your home containing vital supplies for your family. - Avoid non-essential journeys and be aware of local road closures, school closures and disruption to public transport. - If travelling by car, let others know of your plans, take warm/waterproof clothes, a sleeping bag, some hot drink, food and a shovel. - Your business should be prepared for weather-related disruption, make sure you have a plan and have shared it with your staff, suppliers and other key stakeholders.